Ftkhan717/Coaching-with-Aleem.md/SMART STAR.md

 ## TRACK:

 * Q: What is TRACK?

-     * Track is actually the ladder on which we take a step forward to reach to the top

-     * Each one of us in the team who are in the project is representing each step.
+     * Each one of us in the team who are in the project is representing each step in the track.

      * By team work we'll build a proper track.